homebase-id/odin-core/services/Odin.Attestation.Service/README.md

-# TODO
+# TODO ATTESTATION

-It would be really cool to create an identity, e.g. "id.odin.earth" The identity registers it's signing keys with Odin's Key Chain
+It would be really cool to create an identity, e.g. "attest.odin.earth" The identity registers it's signing keys with Odin's Key Chain.

 We get a copy of the full signature key and place it with this service.